This article is basically the summary of all the watercolour set I've reviewed over the years.

 Creating your own palette and selecting colours

-If the prices of empty boxes or pans are too expensive on Amazon, try these links I've found on eBay:
+If the prices of empty boxes or pans are too expensive on Amazon, search eBay or AliExpress.

 With your empty watercolour box, I suggest getting the M Graham Basic 5-color set (USD $35) or the Intermediate 10-color set (USD $75).
 Each tube is 15ml so you'll be able to refill your box many times over.
 Quite a good deal.